meilisearch/documentation/reference/api/settings.md

 **Default value:** `true`

-Whether typo tolerance is enabled or not.
+**Description:** Whether typo tolerance is enabled or not

 #### `minWordSizeForTypos`

 **Type:** Object

-Customize the minimum word length for accepting 1 or 2 typos.
+**Description:** Customize the minimum word length for accepting 1 or 2 typos

 | Name       | Description                                                                       | Type    | Default value |
 |------------|-----------------------------------------------------------------------------------|---------|---------------|